Akhib-Ali/Gesture_Recognition/README.md

 * cv2.imshow() shows frames on a new openCV window.
 * The cv2.waitKey() function keeps the display window open until the key ‘q’ is pressed.
 #### Detect Hand key points
-For finding the hands and getting the landmarks of the hands a library called mediapipe is used.
+For finding the hands and getting the landmarks of the hands a library called mediapipe is used. <br />
-** mediapipe.solutions.hands **
+**mediapipe.solutions.hands**

 If no hands are detected in the frame, then the length of the landmarks list will be 0, so we don’t need to do anything until a hand is detected.
 If hands are detected, then we get the landmarks of the hand and the next step is to draw connections between the landmarks.